SuperDARN/rst/docs/dev/code_reviews.md

     - Request Changes: major changes to make

         !!!
 Warning
-            Request changes, prevents anyone from merging the code.
-Generally you will need to approve the changes that were addressed.
+            `Request changes` prevents others from merging the code.
+Generally you will need to approve the changes before the code can be merged.
 If you cannot do this then do not use Request changes.

 10. Submit!

 !!!
 Note
-    If you want to make minor changes directly in the code like typos and grammar changes you can pull the code down described in [testing](testing.md) and change the code as you want and then re-push the code back to the code.
-The Developer can review the changes in your commit.
+    To make minor changes directly in the code like typos and grammar changes, you can edit the code directly on that branch (either on Github or on your [own machine](testing.md)), and then commit and push the changes to the branch.
+The Developer can then review the changes in your commit.

 ### What to look for?